silverhammermba/superuser/_posts/2013-02-01-computers.markdown

 </aside>

 In other words, an algorithm is just a list of instructions.
-However, the instructions must be *completely clear*.
-There should be no room for interpretation!
+However, the instructions must be _completely clear_.
+There should be no room for interpretation.
 For example, "multiply this number by 2" would work as a step in an algorithm since anyone who knows how to multiply will get the exact same result.
-However "draw a pretty picture" would not work in an algorithm since it's so ambiguous!
+However "draw a pretty picture" would not work in an algorithm because it's too ambiguous.
 What do you mean by "pretty"?
 What tools can we draw with?
 What should I draw a picture of?

 Now read it again: a computation is any function that can be evaluated using an